 For those who love hiking, you can take the Kenashi Paradise Line, travelling beyond the Hakkoda Gourd Line.
 The course will take you through Kenashitai (毛無岱), which is divided into the Kami-kenashi Marsh (上毛無) and Shimo-kenashi Marsh (下毛無).
 The course can end at either Jogakura Onsen (城ヶ倉温泉) or Sukayu Onsen (酸ケ湯温泉).
 These are two of the most popular destinations in Hakkoda.
 Either way, the course will take around 2.5 hours.

-The course is particularly popular during the autumn foliage season from late September to early October because the color around the borderline between Kami-kenashi Marsh and Shimo-kenashi Marsh is scintillating!
+The course is particularly popular during the autumn foliage season, from late September to early October, because the color along the border between Kami-kenashi Marsh and Shimo-kenashi Marsh is scintillating!

 As this is a typical mountain trail, please come with at least sneakers (hiking shoes will be even better).